Episode 139 – Do you really know how to use nutrition supplements?

 It is best to optimize food and real nutrition first and then consider adding in supplements second.
 After all, your ancestors evolved on food for thousands of years.

-Here’s some tips on how to optimise your nutrition:
+Here are some tips on how to optimise your nutrition and nutrition supplements:

 1. Get your food balanced amongst key food groups such as fruits, vegetables and protein sources to make sure that this is optimized and installed properly in your daily healthy habits.